 Tips For Teaching Natural Disasters

-There are plenty of resources in the TPT world focused on natural disasters.
-They are an exciting and engaging topic; kids are usually intrigued and want to learn about them.
-But what are some of the best ways to teach natural disasters?
-Here are 5 tips for teaching natural disasters to your students.
+There are plenty of natural disaster teaching resources available to educators.
+But what are some of the best ways to teach these topics?
+Here are 5 tips for teaching natural disasters to your students:

 Tip #1: Use Informational Texts

 This one seems like a no-brainer, but finding enough informational texts on each natural disaster can quickly waste your prep time.
-Just think, there are over 6 major natural disasters: floods, hurricanes, volcanoes, tornados, earthquakes, landslides, etc. Imagine how long it will take to find a grade-level appropriate reading for each one on the internet or in your library!
+Just think, there are over 6 major natural disasters: floods, hurricanes, volcanoes, tornadoes, earthquakes, landslides, and more.
+Imagine how long it will take to find a grade-level appropriate reading for each one on the internet or in your library!

-Using already created 5th-grade level resources can be helpful, and Oh, look, I’ve got one for you!
+Using already created 5th-grade level resources can be helpful.
+I’ve got resources ready for you!

 This Natural Disasters resource includes so many amazing on-level information texts for your lesson plans: